 Keep in mind that the loan term will vary based on how new (or used) your RV is.
 That being said, the value of an RV depreciates over time even if you take care of it (and upgrade certain things both internally and externally).

-Typically, the RV drops 30% in value after buying it and driving it off the lot.
-A used RV won't lose as much value over time.
+Typically, an RV drops 30% in value after buying it and driving it off the lot.
+A used RV won’t lose as much value over time.

 What are Average RV Loan Interest Rates?